bourquenoud/ass/README.md

 We can then compile the generated file.
 It only requires the standard libraries.

-Here we use `gcc` but you can use any standard compliant C compiler (C11 standard or later).
+Here we use `gcc` but you can use any standard compliant C compiler (C11 or later).

 ```bash
 cd ~/myfirstassembler/